- Behind the Scenes Tours

 GEORGIA AQUARIUM WELCOMES FIRST AFRICAN PENGUIN CHICKS

-The world’s largest aquarium is thrilled to announce the birth of two African penguin chicks.
+The world’s most magical aquarium is thrilled to announce the birth of two African penguin chicks.
 The young sea birds hatched within two weeks of each other in early January and have been hand-reared behind-the-scenes by Aquarium animal training and veterinary staff members since hatching.
 African penguins are listed as endangered on the International Union for Conservation of Nature (IUCN) Red List.
 To learn more about the chicks and their progress, follow the Georgia Aquarium Blog.

 Watch this video from Georgia-Pacific about how the Cold Water Quest exhibit provides a safe, indoor ecosystem for endangered African penguins.
 Georgia Aquarium's Scott Higley and Erin Morlang discuss the unique features of the newly renovated habitat such as a lighting system that mimics sunrise and sunset, handmade huts and special areas for visitors to get a face-to-beak view of the species.

 Don't miss this gallery when you visit the Georgia Aquarium.
 Touchpools with sea anemones, curious creatures and new exhibits are just some of the things you can look forward to!